v4resk/red-book/linux/privesc/suid-binaries.md

 SUID/Setuid stands for "set user ID upon execution", it is enabled by default in every Linux distributions.
 If a file with this bit is run, the uid will be changed by the owner one.
 If the file owner is `root`, the uid will be changed to `root` even if it was executed from user `bob`.
 SUID bit is represented by an `s`.

-{% hint style="info" %}
-Some of these techniques also may be used with SUDO scripts and binary
-{% endhint %}

 ## Practice

 ### Misc SUID Binaries